t2solve/realbugtracker/README.md

 ## project aim

 * extract movement trajectory of moving objects in videos from image based tracking
-* process a small example (download linked attached) of a moving bug (species: Nebria brevicollis)
+* process a small example (see download link) of a moving bug (species: Nebria brevicollis)

 ## supported os